AlexSkrypnyk/snapshot/tests/phpunit/Fixtures/functional_update/README.md

 **Flow**:
 1. Copy `no_change/` to `$sut/test_project/`
-2. Run `snapshot-update testSnapshot tests/snapshots` (all datasets)
+2. Run `update-snapshots testSnapshot tests/snapshots` (all datasets)
 3. All tests pass → no updates needed
 4. Assert: only 1 commit (initial commit)